clockworkpi/DevTerm/Code/devterm_fan_daemon_rpi/README.md

 ## Install

-**devterm is pre-installed this package, so devterm cm3 users do not need to repeat the installation steps**
+**Devterm is pre-installed this package, so devterm cm3 users do not need to repeat the installation steps**

 ```
 wget -O - https://raw.githubusercontent.com/clockworkpi/apt/main/debian/KEY.gpg | sudo apt-key add -